 - Taxable income: If the policy lapses or is surrendered, the money you’ve taken out may be taxable.

-Bottom Line: Should You Get Indexed Universal Life Insurance?
+Should You Get Indexed Universal Life Insurance?

 While an IUL policy has some generous upsides, they might not work for everyone.
+Experts say that if you are an investor in your 20s, buying index funds or saving for retirement in a 401(k) or IRA might be a better fit.

 “If someone has no need for life insurance, then another vehicle may be more appropriate for them,” Abrams says.
 That might mean just saving in a 401(k) or IRA.
 Of course, those accounts are subject to contribution limits and don’t offer the same principal guarantees.
 But less of your investment will go towards fees, and you won’t have a cap on returns when the market has a great year.